 Many people over the years have studied the causes of poverty.
 Everyone wants to explain poverty and find a way to put an end to it.

-It is true that people end up in poverty for many reasons, but researchers have always found a connection between poverty and drug abuse.
+It is true that people end up in poverty for many reasons, but researchers have always found a connection between poverty and substance abuse.

 Causes of Poverty